You Can Now Go Clubbing Sober in Sweden With this Guy

 You’ve been talking to the Swedish media about your crazy drinking and partying days a lot.
 I take it that now you’re sober?

 Yeah, I’ve had enough.
 I’ve been sober for six months.
 It’s great – I’ve never felt better.
 I’m so much calmer these days.
-I feel better, I look better and my self-esteem has never been this high.
+I feel better and my self-esteem has never been this high.
 I’m proud of myself in a way I’ve never been before.

 That’s nice.